About Dental Implants in Fairfield and Bridgeport, CT

 There are only two ways an implant can lose attachment to the bone and fail once it has successfully fused: poor oral hygiene or excessive biting forces.
 Poor oral hygiene and/or a lack of regular cleanings can lead to a destructive bacterial infection called peri-implantitis.
 Flossing and brushing your teeth on a daily basis, along with regular professional cleanings, can prevent this.
 Excessive biting forces can come from either a habit of clenching or grinding your teeth, or an insufficient number of implants to handle the forces generated by your bite.
 You should receive the correct number of implants so this does not happen.
 And if you have a habit of grinding or clenching your teeth, a nightguard will be recommended to protect your implants.
 After all, implants are a long-term investment in your smile, your health and your well-being, so it's best to protect your investment.

-For more information on Dental Implants in the Fairfield, CT area call Allure Dental Group at (203) 368-9016 today!
+For more information on Dental Implants in the Bridgeport and Fairfield, CT areas, call Allure Dental Group at (203) 368-9016 today!

 Articles Related to Dental Implants

 Dental Implants – Your Best Option For Replacing Teeth Dental implants have many advantages over older methods of tooth replacement like bridges and dentures — from the way they function and feel to the way they look and last.
 Vigorous research has documented and confirmed that in the right situations, dental implant success rates are over 95%.
 It is no exaggeration to say that they have revolutionized dentistry.
 They may even change your life...
 Read Article